plotly/dash-vtk/docs/README.md

 On top of those previous settings we provide additional properties to configure a lookup table using one of our available [__colorMapPreset__](https://github.com/Kitware/vtk-js/blob/master/Sources/Rendering/Core/ColorTransferFunction/ColorMaps.json) and a convinient __colorDataRange__ to rescale to color map to your area of focus.

+With the GeometryRepresentation you also have the option to turn on the CubeAxes using the `showCubeAxes=True` along with additional configuration parameters that can be provided via `cubeAxesStyle` property.
+The content of the object for __cubeAxesStyle__ can be found in the source code of vtk.js from the [default section here](https://github.com/Kitware/vtk-js/blob/HEAD/Sources/Rendering/Core/CubeAxesActor/index.js#L703-L719).
 ### GlyphRepresentation

 GlyphRepresentation let you use a source as a Glyph which will then be cloned and position at every points of another source.
 The properties available on the __GlyphRepresentation__ let you tune the way you want to render your geometry.